If you intend to apply to study one of our courses, you will need to make sure you are prepared to study with SPBC.

 Upon acceptance to study at SPBC, international students are responsible to make their own application to INZ.
 Full details of visa and permit requirements, advice on right to employment in New Zealand while studying, and reporting requirements are available from INZ.

-NZ Ready is an INZ planning tool designed to provide information to help students plan for moving to and living in New Zealand.
+NZ Ready is an INZ planning tool designed to provide information and help students plan for moving to and living in New Zealand.

-All lectures and assignments are done in the English language at SPBC.
-International students will need to provide evidence of their proficiency in the English language.
+All lectures and assignments at SPBC are done in the English language.
+International students will need to provide evidence of their proficiency in the English language with their application.
 This is a legal requirement, and important for student success.
-SPBC Student Affairs can help explain these requirements when you apply.

 Having the right insurance is a legal requirement for international students.
 It reduces your risk of getting caught out in an emergency.